 - Design systems add technical specifications (interactive states, responsive behavior, accessibility standards) that brand guidelines don't address

-When to Start with Brand Guidelines
+When to start with brand guidelines

 You have multiple external partners, agencies, or distributed teams that need clear brand rules.
+Brand guidelines allow vendors to execute correctly without constant oversight, reducing bottlenecks and maintaining consistency.

 You need cross-medium consistency across digital, print, physical spaces, and merchandise.
 If your brand appears on packaging, trade show booths, or printed materials, brand guidelines with CMYK/Pantone specifications are essential.

-When to Start with Design Systems
+When to start with design systems

 You're scaling digital products rapidly and need to maintain UI/UX consistency across multiple platforms or product lines.
 Without a design system, teams duplicate work and create divergent patterns that confuse users.